bluerock-io/fm-ci/README.md

 the MR is taken from a branch with the same name, if it exists.
 Otherwise, the reference is taken to be the main branch.

+## Adding new Repositories

+Steps for adding new FM repositories:
+1. Create a clone of the repository on Gitlab (probably under the `formal-methods` group).
+2. Create a protected `br-main` branch.
+3. Add the repository to `bhv/boards/common/fm.mk`.
+4. Add the repository's path to `bhv/.gitignore`.
+5. Run `make clone` to check that everything works.
+6. Add the repository to `fm-ci/repos.conf`.
+(Do not forget to update the dependencies.)

+In case of permission errors, go to `Settings` -> `CI/CD` -> `Job token permissions` and enable `All groups and projects`.

 ## Possible improvements

 ### Support `CI::same-branch` When the Config Changes